Jaiminisafk/Jaiminisafk/README.md

 - 👋 Hi, I’m @Jaiminisafk
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning Machine learning
 - 💞️ I’m looking to collaborate on anything i have knowlwdge of